fortrabbit/help/docs/craft-3-install-local.md

 ### 2b.
 Browser setup

-You can also run the installer in the browser by visiting this address: `http://{{host}}/index.php?p=admin` in your browser.
+You can also run the installer in the browser by visiting this address: `http://{{host}}/index.php?p=admin/install` in your browser.
 Substitute `{{host}}` with the [host name of your local development environment](/local-development#toc-virtual-hosts).

 ## Next steps

 By now your Craft CMS should be running on your local development machine.
-You should be able to visit your Craft installation locally and login to the Craft admin panel.
+You should be able to visit your Craft installation locally and log in to the Craft admin panel.
 Now it's time to [configure Craft](/craft-3-setup) to work in both environments.